marciovicente/simulate-typing/README.md

   });
 ```

-or an array of strings:
+or a list of strings:

 ```javascript
   $('.my-input').simulateTyping({